 However there are some good limited options for dog food in Australia, that do meet the

 criteria I mention, so whilst the choice might be a little limited - compared to other countries - good ingredient quality is available for the Australian dog owner.

-Australia can boast that they have one of the world's best known advocates for raw feeding in veterinarian Dr Ian Billinghurst and that segment is growing rapidly in popularity.
+Australia can boast that they have one of the world's best known advocates for raw feeding in veterinarian Dr Ian Billinghurst and that segment (raw feeding) is growing rapidly in popularity.

 Let's start our look into dog food in Australia with the raw feeding option.